straps/node-dbmon/Readme.md

   - **methods**, in [lib/providers](https://github.com/straps/node-dbmon/tree/master/lib/methods), are the core of the system; their implementation depends upon the driver and the method specified in the configuration object and their name should respect `DRIVER-METHOD-method.js` convention (ie: postgresql-trigger-method.js).
 Methods init function return an `EventEmitter` inherited object that notify listeners where data changes firing the event notification chain

-### How Create a new Transport
+### How To Create a new Transport

-Creating a new transport is very easy; the node module have to export a single function `init` that `dbmon` will call passing the global options object.
+Creating a new transport is very simple; the node module have to export a single function `init` that `dbmon` will call passing the global options object.

-The `init` function have to return an object with a `notify` method, magically called from drivers, when something server side changed.
+The `init` function have to return an object with a `notify` method, magically called from drivers, when something server side changes.

 Say we want a generic TCP Socket transport to communicate with another application, transmitting db update notification.